cgomesu/website/_posts/2021-06-04-smarter-hass.md

 ```
 then the time-range would instead span from exactly `3 days old` to `2 days, 22 hours, 20 minutes old`.
 Finally, because there will be 288 data points per day, if we set `sampling_size: 288` in the last example, then the time-range would instead span from exactly `3 days old` to `2 days old`.

 While proper configuration of the `sampling_size` and `max_age` allow for the specification of a variety of different time-ranges, it does require clear understanding of the entity's **measurement resolution** and how it is updated in the DB because otherwise, the computed statistics are bound to misrepresent the desired time-ranges.
 I feel the [History Stats](#history-stats) integration is more flexible and precise in its definition of the time-range by using the more intuitive `start:`, `end:`, and `duration:` time variables.
-For example, the [time templating](https://www.home-assistant.io/docs/configuration/templating/#time) used in the History Stats integration allows for the specification of any hour of any day (e.g., start yesterday at `00:00:00` and end today at `00:00:00`), whereas such level of precision is not possible in the Statistics integration alone.
+For example, the [time templating](https://www.home-assistant.io/docs/configuration/templating/#time) used in the History Stats integration allows for the specification of any hour of any day (e.g., start yesterday at `00:00:00` and end today at `00:00:00`), whereas such level of precision is not possible with the Statistics integration alone.

 #### Usage examples
 As before, `statistics` are defined as a platform (`- platform: statistics`) under `sensor:` in your `configuration.yaml` file.
 In this example, we will configure two `statistics` sensors to consume the data from the `sensor.template_sun_elevation_time_based` entity: